-After registering as a CLS User, there are two types of training required to do experiments with a beamline:
+After registering as a CLS User in the CLS User Portal, and accepting the User Agreement, there are two types of training required.

-- Beamline Specific Orientation (if collecting data on-site or remotely)
+- Beamline Specific Orientation (for on-site or remote control data collection)

 Beamline Specific Orientation (BSO)

-A Beamline Specific Orientation (BSO) must be completed for a specific beamline before conducting experiments on it.
-You will be met by beamline staff at the beginning of your beamtime to complete the necessary BSO.
+- On-Site Visits: You will be met by beamline staff at the beginning of your beamtime to complete the necessary BSO.
 If you need to contact a staff member, please refer to the Schedule and identify the appropriate local contact for that day.
+On-Site BSOs expire after 2 years.

-An overview of some of the general safety items covered in your BSO follows in the sections below.
+An overview of some important safety items covered in the BSOs follows in the sections below.
 More information about safety in the experimental hutches is found in the Beamline Operations section of the website.

 Users are responsible for: